 B i o g r a p h y

 He has performed in New York City’s Weill Hall at Carnegie Hall, Lincoln Center, and Merkin Hall; in Washington, D.C.’s Kennedy Center and NPR’s Tiny Desk; and at every major venue in the Chicago area, including the Harris Theatre and Symphony Center.
 He is often heard live on WFMT and has also performed on WQXR and on Medici.tv.
 Mr. Huang has recorded for Aucourant, Cedille, Innova and Naxos, including a CD of flute fantasies with flutist Mathieu Dufour, a premiere recording of early songs by Alban Berg with mezzo-soprano Julia Bentley, and a survey of songs by Chicago composers with baritone Thomas Hampson.
-In 2022, Mr. Huang will be heard with violinist Augustin Hadelich on the official recordings of Suzuki Books 4-6.
+Beginning in 2022, Mr. Huang will be heard with violinist Augustin Hadelich on the official recordings for Suzuki Violin Books 4-6.

 A strong advocate of new music, Mr. Huang is a core member of Fulcrum Point New Music Project and Picosa.
 He has premiered numerous works, including pieces by Laurie Altman, Mason Bates, Randy Bauer, Jacob Bancks, Kyong Mee Choi, Stacy Garrop, John Harbison, Daniel Kellogg and Shulamit Ran.
 Mr. Huang gave the world premiere performances of works by Louis Andriessen and Chen Yi at Weill Hall as part of Carnegie Hall’s Millennium Piano Book Project.
 He has appeared on the Chicago Symphony Orchestra’s MusicNOW series.

 A dedicated teacher, Mr. Huang serves on the faculties of the Chicago College of Performing Arts at Roosevelt University and Concordia University-Chicago.
 He has also taught at the Bienen School of Music at Northwestern University.

 From 2014-2021, Mr. Huang was the driving force behind Make Music Chicago, a day-long, citywide celebration of music every June 21.
-He also founded IMF's Pianos in the Parks program, which partners with the Chicago Park District to give all Chicagoans access to outdoor pianos as well as free lessons.
+He also founded the organization's Pianos in the Parks program, which partners with the Chicago Park District to give all Chicagoans access to outdoor pianos as well as free lessons.
+Currently, Mr. Huang serves on the Advisory Council for the Make Music Alliance and also serves on the Board of Directors for the Chicago Youth Symphony Orchestra.

 Photo credit: Elliot Mandel